Payum/PayumBundle/Resources/doc/custom_purchase_examples/klarna_checkout.md

 #app/config/config.yml

 payum:
-    gateways:
+    gateways_v2:
         your_gateway_here:
-            klarna_checkout:
+            factory: klarna_checkout
             secret:  'get this from gateway side'
             merchant_id: 'REPLACE WITH YOUR MERCHANT_ID'
             sandbox: true
 ```

 _**Attention**: You have to changed `your_gateway_name` to something more descriptive and domain related, for example `post_a_job_with_klarna`._